- Top 5 Whole House Generators – Our Reviews

 It also has a durable metal enclosure rated for 150mph winds – good news for those who live in the hurricane-prone area.

-Generac 6462 runs on either propane or natural gas and is rated to operate with lower gas pressures.
+Generac 6462 runs on either propane or natural gas (don’t confuse it with commonly known dual fuel generators though – these are totally different things) and is rated to operate with lower gas pressures.
 The runtime test is 12 minutes with options for scheduling weekly, bi-weekly, or monthly.

 Professional installation is relatively straightforward with this model, but even experienced DIY homeowners might want to pass this one up as some users suggested that the manual leaves a lot to be desired.